 - Coordinates follow-up to ensure that services, support, and resources are utilized effectively.

 The Student Intervention Team is NOT a crisis or emergency response team, but provides a system for proactive intervention to student behaviors of concern in order to reduce disruption and facilitate a safe, respectful, and productive learning, living, and work environment.

-The Team is chaired by the Assistant Vice-President for Student Well-Being and represents a cross section of campus professionals.
+The team is chaired by the Assistant Vice President for Student Affairs and Dean of Students and represents a cross section of campus professionals.
 The team includes representatives from:

 - Counseling and Psychological Services

 - Housing and Residence Life